Can You Finance a House in the Dominican Republic: A Guide

 Step 1: Determine your available home equity by subtracting your current mortgage balance from your home’s market value.

 Step 2: Apply for a home equity loan or HELOC through your lender.
+These types of mortgages may have different eligibility requirements.

 Step 3: Use the funds for your Dominican Republic property purchase, either for a down payment or the full amount.